Dee Laffan, Convivium Leader / Chairperson

 Giacomo works as a Senior Systems Engineer for Amazon, in its Dublin headquarters.
 Member of the north Milan's convivium since 2010, he joined the Slow Food Dublin convivium when he moved to Dublin with his wife Laura, in late 2011.
 Along with good, clean, fair and sustainable food, Giacomo's other passion is beer: he's an international Certified BJCP beer judge, avid homebrewer and active member of various craft beer associations and promotion groups, for which he sometimes curates Irish craft beer-related material.

 Anthony is a chef, writer, cookbook collector, and an independent food and drink consultant.
-He works, mentors and collaborates with a variety of small food enterprises, restaurants and producers in Ireland and the UK.
+He works, mentors and collaborates with a variety of food enterprises, restaurants and producers in Ireland and the UK.
 Starting out as a chef, well a cook, at the age of thirteen, Anthony has worked in many different professional kitchens in Ireland and France.
 He has also held positions as a hospitality manager, head cookery school tutor and food business developer.
 Anthony completed a Masters in Culinary Innovation and New Product Development in 2012 at Dublin Institute of Technology (DIT).
 He also holds a BA Honours Degree in Culinary Arts along with a Level 3 Advanced W.S.E.T.
 (Wine & Spirit Education Trust) certificate in Wine and Spirits.

-Anthony is an active member of Euro-Toques Ireland, Irish Guild of Sommeliers and a supporter of Irish Seed Savers.
+Anthony is an active member of Euro-Toques Ireland, Irish Guild of Sommeliers, International Association of Culinary Professionals, and a supporter of Irish Seed Savers.
 Anthony is a Fáilte Ireland Food Champion for Ireland's national tourism development authority.
 He has been a member of Slow Food Ireland for many years and joined our committee in 2016.

 Emma Clarke has been a member of Slow Food Dublin since January 2016.
 Emma is working as a cheesemonger for Sheridans Cheesemongers.
 She is a key member of their supermarket counter team working on their regional expansion in bringing good cheese to Dunnes Stores.
 Her current projects include teaching people new ways of cooking with innovative technology, making sourdough and edible fermentation experiments.
 Emma lives by the sea in North Dublin with her partner, two dogs, and two cats.